-Figure 3 shows the overall process of CONBRIO in the following steps:
+Figure 3 shows the overall process of CONBRIO as follows:

-CONBRIO receives source code of a target program, a list of target functions to test, and system test cases of the target program as Conference'17, July 2017, Washington, DC, USA inputs.
-CONBRIO obtains function call profiles from the system test executions (Section 3.1).
+- 1. CONBRIO receives source code of a target program, a list of target functions to test, and system test cases of the target program as inputs.
+CONBRIO obtains function call profiles from the system test executions (Section 3.1). - It checks function relevance by calculating dependency of a target function f on other function g using conditional probability p(g|f) based on the observed function call profiles (Section 3.2).

-- It checks function relevance by calculating dependency of a target function f on other function g using conditional probability p(g|f) based on the observed function call profiles (Section 3.2).
-With a given dependency threshold τ, we consider f has a high dependency on g if p(g|f) ≥ τ. - 3.
-Based on the calculated dependency of f on other functions, - It generates a unit test driver that contains f, f's successor functions in a static function call graph on which f has high dependency, and symbolic stubs.

-It identifies calling contexts of f each of which is a maximal call path a1 → a2 → ... → f in a static function call graph such that f has high dependency on all ai s.
+With a given dependency threshold $\tau$ , we consider f has a high dependency on g if $p(g|f) \ge \tau$ .

+- 3. Based on the calculated dependency of f on other functions, - It constructs an extended unit of f that contains f, f's successor functions in a static function call graph on which f has high dependency, and symbolic stubs. - It identifies calling contexts of f each of which is a maximal call path a → a → ... → f in a static function call graph such that f has high dependency on all ais.
+We use ctx(f, k) to indicate kth calling context of f.

 Section 3.3 describes more detail.

-- 4. CONBRIO applies concolic testing to a unit test driver to explore diverse and realistic target unit test executions.
-During concolic execution, it records a symbolic path formula σ{fv_i} that violates a given assertion v_i in f (Section 3.4). - 5.
-It filters out an alarm raised at v_i by checking the feasibility of σ{fv_i} with regard to f's calling contexts (see Step 3).
-For this purpose, CONBRIO constructs f's calling context formulas $\Sigma{ctx{(f,k)}}$ and uses a SMT solver to check satisfiability of σ{fv_i} (see Step 4) conjuncted with $\Sigma{ctx{(f,k)}}$ (Section 3.5).
+- 4. CONBRIO applies concolic testing to an extended unit of f to explore diverse and realistic target unit test executions.
+During concolic execution, it builds a symbolic path formula $\sigma{fv_i}$ that represents executions violating a given assertion $v_i$ in f (Section 3.4). - 5.
+It filters out an alarm raised at $v_i$ by checking the feasibility of $\sigma{fv_i}$ with regard to f's calling contexts (see Step 3).
+For this purpose, CONBRIO constructs f's symbolic calling context formulas $\Sigma{ctx(f,k)}$ and uses a SMT solver to check satisfiability of $\sigma{fv_i}$ (see Step 4) conjuncted with $\Sigma{ctx(f,k)}$ (Section 3.5).

-If the result is UNSAT for all calling contexts (i.e. there exists no feasible execution in any calling context of f to make σ{fv_i} feasible), a target alarm is considered as false and ignored.
-Otherwise (i.e. the result is SAT with at least one calling context), a corresponding alarm is reported as a violation of v_i in f.
+If the result is UNSAT for all calling contexts (i.e., there exists no feasible execution in any calling context of f to make $\sigma_f v_i$ feasible), a target alarm is considered as false and ignored.
+Otherwise (i.e., the result is SAT with at least one calling context), a corresponding alarm is reported as a violation of $v_i$ in f.